themrpink/trading_strategy/README.md

 Visual interface implemented with PyQt-lib.

 Next steps:
--reorganize dthe code and write the documentation -implement a better use of Pandas to import files content.
+- reorganize dthe code and write the documentation
+- implement a better use of Pandas to import files content.
--add new indicators
+- add new indicators
--find and list the bugs
+- find and list the bugs
--start adding machine learning approach to optimize the portfolio management -develop a maching learning approach to optimize the strategies
+- start adding machine learning approach to optimize the portfolio management
+- develop a maching learning approach to optimize the strategies